-We are looking forward to learning more about you through the on-line application process.
+We look forward to learning more about you through the online application process.
 Please read through the FAQs below to prepare.
 Don't hesitate to contact us with questions at any point (firstname.lastname@example.org, 828-262-2130).

 - What information should be gathered before starting the process?

 - How do I apply for assistantships and scholarships?

 - How is my information used, and who can see it?

 - If I decide not to complete my application, can I be deleted from the system?

 - Who can help with questions?